• Skip to primary navigation

 2. Preheat oven to 325°F.

 3. Place butter and chopped white chocolate in a saucepan.
-Melt over low heat, stirring occasionally until completely melted.
+Melt over low heat, stirring occasionally.

-4. Remove from heat and let cool for 10 minutes.
+4. Let cool for 10 minutes.
 The butter and the white chocolate may appear to separate.
-That is normal and they will blend together when you add the sugar in the next step.
+That is normal and they will blend together when you add the sugar later on in the recipe.

 5. Add in granulated sugar and stir until well-combined.